TomOdw/.dodenv/README.md

 - Allowing selection of different Dockerfiles and passing additional `docker run` arguments.

 This repository can be cloned into any project, and multiple Dockerfiles can be managed using `.dodenv`.
-By default, a `Dockerfile` is provided, which installs Neovim along with a custom configuration inside the container.
+By default, a `Dockerfile` is provided, which installs Neovim and tmux along with my custom configuration inside the container.

 ## Prerequisites